Digital identity: Digital identifiers

 Digital identity requires digital identifiers—strings or tokens that are unique within a given scope (globally or locally within a specific domain, community, directory, application, etc.).

 Identifiers may be classified as omnidirectional or unidirectional.
 Omnidirectional identifiers are public and easily discoverable, whereas unidirectional identifiers are intended to be private and used only in the context of a specific identity relationship.

 Identifiers may also be classified as resolvable or non-resolvable.
 Resolvable identifiers, such as a domain name or email address, may be easily dereferenced into the entity they represent, or some current state data providing relevant attributes of that entity.
 Non-resolvable identifiers, such as a person's real name, or the name of a subject or topic, can be compared for equivalence but are not otherwise machine-understandable.

 There are many different schemes and formats for digital identifiers.
 Uniform Resource Identifier (URI) and the internationalized version Internationalized Resource Identifier (IRI) are the standard for identifiers for websites on the World Wide Web.
 OpenID and Light-weight Identity are two web authentication protocols that use standard HTTP URIs (often called URLs).
 A Uniform Resource Name is a persistent, location-independent identifier assigned within the defined namespace.

-Digital Object Architecture
+Digital object architecture

-Digital Object Architecture is a means of managing digital information in a network environment.
-In Digital Object Architecture, a digital object has a machine and platform independent structure that allows it to be identified, accessed and protected, as appropriate.
+Digital object architecture is a means of managing digital information in a network environment.
+In digital object architecture, a digital object has a machine and platform independent structure that allows it to be identified, accessed and protected, as appropriate.
 A digital object may incorporate not only informational elements, i.e., a digitized version of a paper, movie or sound recording, but also the unique identifier of the digital object and other metadata about the digital object.
 The metadata may include restrictions on access to digital objects, notices of ownership, and identifiers for licensing agreements, if appropriate.